 Purge Configuration Files

-To also remove PHP configuration files (php.ini, pool configs, extension configs), use purge instead of remove:
+To also remove PHP configuration files such as php.ini, PHP-FPM pool configs, and extension INI files, use purge instead of remove:

-The purge command removes all PHP configuration files in
+The purge command removes packaged PHP configuration under

 Expected output confirming removal: